 The Pressable API allows you to communicate with your managed WordPress hosted Pressable site using an external application written in any programming language.
-Some of the things you can do with the API include managing your site and performing operations such as creating a site, deleting a site, renaming a site, cloning a site and a lot more.
+Some of the things you can do after you connect to the Pressable API include managing your site and performing operations such as creating a site, deleting a site, renaming a site, cloning a site, and a lot more.

 Connecting to the Pressable API

 From this page, you can give a custom name for your new API Application and assign the permission levels you’d like the app to have.

 Once the API app is created a Client ID and Client Secret will be generated for you which you’ll need to connect to the API from any external application.
 Make sure you don’t share these tokens with anyone as they can be used to access your site.

 To successfully connect to the API you’ll need an Access Token (sometimes also referred to as a Bearer Token).
 To generate one go to the Pressable API docs, click on Usage, scroll down the page to Authorize – Copy the cURL snippet and replace it with your MyPressable login credentials and generated Client ID and Client Secret.

 Ensure you don’t enter a password for

 Your end result should look similar to the snippet below: